 What is ‘compartmentation’?

-‘Sensitive Compartmented Information’ is a term used by military, national security and intelligence communities for information that’s critical to a nation’s security.
+‘Sensitive Compartmented Information’ is a term used by the military, national security and intelligence communities for information that’s critical to a nation’s security.

 The idea of compartmentation is to provide secure, separate compartments to which only those who need to know the contents are granted access.

-This means that even those with high security clearance or seniority won’t gain access unless they specifically need to know the contents.
+This means that even those with high-security clearance or seniority won’t gain access unless they specifically need to know the contents.
 That’s the principle.

 Compartmentation’s long history